khaimed/Sway-Configuration-for-Asus-Linux/README.md

-# Project Sway ASUS Linux Configuration
+# Project Sway Configuration for ASUS Linux

 Welcome to my Sway ASUS Linux Configuration! 🐧 As an enthusiast of Linux, particularly on the ASUS Linux laptop, I've meticulously crafted this setup to harness the power of the Sway tiling window manager.
 With a focus on seamless integration and productivity, this configuration is tailored for an optimal experience on the ASUS Linux.